Retirement & Savings Programs

 Federal Employees Retirement System (FERS)

-FERS is a three-part retirement plan consisting of a defined benefit annuity, a tax-deferred retirement savings plan (TSP), and Social Security benefits.
-New eligible employees are automatically covered under FERS.
+FERS is a three-part retirement plan consisting of a defined benefit from the Office of Personnel Management (OPM), a tax-deferred retirement savings plan (TSP), and Social Security benefits.
+Most newly-hired employees are automatically covered under FERS.

 * Denotes OCC specific programs.